 I open a tab on my internet browser for Google, and typed in search terms to learn more about how to buy windows for my home, and which types of windows are best for my budget.

-- Content on Microsoft Windows 10 wouldn’t be useful or relevant.
+- Content on Microsoft Windows 10.
+That’s not useful or relevant.
 Sure, it’s windows, but not the kind of windows I want.

-- Content from Home Depot on DIY installation might be useful to someone, but it isn’t relevant to me because I don’t want to install them myself.
+- Shopping results to purchase windows from Home Depot, and content on DIY installation.
+No thanks.
+This might be useful to someone, but it isn’t relevant to me because I don’t want to install them myself.
 I want to hire someone.

-- Content from a window installer in Michigan might be useful, but it also isn’t relevant because my home is located in Arizona.
+- Content from a window installer in Michigan.
+This might have useful tips, but it isn’t relevant because my home is located in Arizona.

 - Content about how to buy home windows from an Arizona installer might be relevant to me, but it isn’t useful if they don’t sell Andersen product.

 What would be both useful and relevant?
-Content from an Arizona windows and doors installation company that sells the Andersen brand.
-Content that compares the different Andersen product lines, and that compares which products they sell can handle the heat of Arizona summers would be both relevant and useful.
+Content from an Arizona windows and doors installation company that sells the higher-end Andersen and Pella brands.
+Content that compares different product lines from those brands would be both relevant and useful, along with content that evaluates how high-end windows handle the heat of Arizona summer.
 I could learn about the best product for my needs, and connect with them to obtain a quote on the cost of new windows.

 You must be able to recognize a lack of relevance or usefulness